 Travellers must present evidence of a negative Covid test issued no more than 72 hours before departure.
 They'll be required to undergo a further PCR test on arrival at the airport.

 Yes, to enter Indonesia you must show evidence of full Covid-19 vaccination.
 Unvaccinated travellers are not allowed to enter Indonesia at all.

 Travellers must present proof of medical insurance guaranteeing that the provider can cover treatment for Covid.

-Fully-vaxxed arrivals in Indonesia must still quarantine at a hotel for five days.
+Fully-vaxxed travellers in Indonesia must still quarantine at a hotel for seven days on arrival.

 Those entering Indonesia must download and register with the Indonesia Health Alert Card (eHAC) app.
 This is mandatory as part of the effort to detect, prevent and control public health through points of entry to Indonesia.

 RESTRICTIONS & OPEN TOURIST ATTRACTIONS

 Tourist attractions and beaches are gradually reopening in Bali, and restaurants, bars and hotels have opened doors.
 Each region is subject to restrictions including curfews depending on case numbers.
 All citizens and visitors are encouraged to follow social distancing guidelines including mask wearing and social distancing.

 Each country has different restrictions for travellers arriving from abroad.
 For information relevant to your situation, keep up to date with local government announcements.

 In the UK international travel restrictions apply under a two-tier system.
 Travellers from red listed countries must quarantine on arrival in the UK for 10 days, while travellers from green listed countries can enter the UK freely.
 Indonesia is on the green list, so once it opens to tourism is good to travel to!
 Find out more about UK travel restrictions here.